yurongkao/phase1-review-source-eval/test_notes.md

 - **Pagination behavior:** opaque `cursor` token, `*` for page 1, next token returned in the response body; cursor repeats when exhausted
 - **Repeatability:** re-pulled page 1 after ~2s: 20/20 same IDs, identical order = True
 - **ID scheme:** review = `recommendationid`; item = Steam `appid`; author = `author.steamid`
-- **⚠️ UNIT MISLABEL — corrected 2026-08-18.** This figure was recorded here as "volume unit B." It is **not**.
+- **⚠️ UNIT MISLABEL** This figure was recorded here as "volume unit B." It is **not**.
 By the convention in `scorecard.md`, unit B is the source's *full addressable corpus across all items*; 2,757,984 is the count for **one title**, which is unit A. Filed under B it would sit next to Amazon's 571.54M-review whole-dataset figure and invite a comparison between one game and thirty-three product categories. **Steam's unit B is not measured** — it would require enumerating every appid.
 Recording this rather than deleting it: John's feedback named consistent volume units specifically, and this is exactly the error he was pointing at, found in my own notes.
 - **Reviews for this title (volume unit A, source-reported):** query_summary.total_reviews = 2757984 (positive 2222310 / negative 535674) — unscoped (language=all, purchase_type=all)
 - **Total corpus size (volume unit B):** **NOT MEASURED.** Requires enumerating all appids; out of scope for this deliverable.
 - **Reviews / representative item (volume unit A):** 40 rows retrieved over 2 pages at 20/call, no cap encountered.
 Steam reports 2,757,984 exist for this item, but how many are reachable through cursor paging before the cursor recycles is UNTESTED at this depth — the reported total is not the pullable amount.